A Devolution Deal for Suffolk

 A mayor for Suffolk and Norfolk

-The government has launched a consultation on its proposals to create a Mayoral Combined County Authority across Suffolk and Norfolk.
-It closes on 13 April 2025.
+The government's consultation on its proposals to create a Mayoral Combined County Authority across Suffolk and Norfolk closed on 13 April 2025.
+You can View the consultation documents on the main Government website.

 Local government reorganisation